mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 ![Confusion matrix of instruction width type classification when training on the ISAdetect dataset and testing on the BuildCross dataset, aggregated across all models \label{fig:cm-isadetect-buildcross-instructionwidthtype}](./images/results/confusion-buildcrossall-instructionwidthtype-all-models.svg){ width=300px }

 \autoref{fig:buildcross-instructionwidthtype-by-model} aggregates the results across \acp{ISA}.
 With instruction width type as the target feature, it is even more prominent that the embedding models do not perform well when evaluating on the BuildCross dataset.
-The best performing model is the _Simple2d_ model, with a mean accuracy of 69.6%.
+The best-performing model is the _Simple2d_ model, with a mean accuracy of 69.6%.

 \autoref{fig:buildcross-instructionwidthtype-by-isa} aggregates results across the different models.
 Once again, certain \acp{ISA} are consistently performing well, while others are systematically misclassified.